Ph.D., International Trade, Tulane University

 Robert M. Kossick, Ph.D.

-Robert is a Board Certified International Attorney, Licensed Customs Broker, and Certified Export Specialist whose practice centers exclusively on import compliance and enforcement, export controls and economic sanctions, and trusted traveler programs.
+Robert is a Board Certified International Attorney, Licensed Customs Broker, and Certified Export Specialist whose practice centers exclusively on import compliance and enforcement, export control and economic sanction, and trusted traveler program matters.
 He is a member of The Florida Bar and the State Bar of Texas, in addition to having been admitted to practice before the U.S. Court of International Trade.
-With over twenty years of domestic and foreign experience in international business and trade, Robert brings seasoned, specialized, and multicultural know-how and perspective to bear on the practical and policy aspects of customs, trade, and trusted traveler issues.
+With over twenty years of cross-border transaction experience, Robert brings seasoned, specialized, and multicultural know-how and perspective to bear on the analysis and resolution of customs, trade, and trusted traveler issues.